 MASTG-TECH-0084: Debugging

-Coming from a Linux background you'd expect the ptrace system call to be as powerful as you're used to but, for some reason, Apple decided to leave it incomplete. iOS debuggers such as LLDB use it for attaching, stepping or continuing the process but they cannot use it to read or write memory (all PT_READ_* and PT_WRITE* requests are missing).
-Instead, they have to obtain a so-called Mach task port (by calling task_for_pid with the target process ID) and then use the Mach IPC interface API functions to perform actions such as suspending the target process and reading/writing register states (thread_get_state/thread_set_state) and virtual memory (mach_vm_read/mach_vm_write).
+Coming from a Linux background, you'd expect the ptrace system call to be as powerful as you're used to, but, for some reason, Apple decided to leave it incomplete. iOS debuggers such as LLDB use it to attach, step, or continue the process, but they cannot use it to read or write memory (all PT_READ_* and PT_WRITE* requests are missing).
+Instead, they have to get a so-called Mach task port (by calling task_for_pid with the target process ID) and then use the Mach IPC interface API functions to perform actions such as suspending the target process and reading/writing register states (thread_get_state/thread_set_state) and virtual memory (mach_vm_read/mach_vm_write).

 For more information you can refer to the LLVM project in GitHub which contains the source code for LLDB as well as Chapter 5 and 13 from "Mac OS X and iOS Internals: To the Apple's Core" [#levin] and Chapter 4 "Tracing and Debugging" from "The Mac Hacker's Handbook" [#miller].

 The default debugserver executable that Xcode installs can't be used to attach to arbitrary processes (it is usually used only for debugging self-developed apps deployed with Xcode).
-To enable debugging of third-party apps, the task_for_pid-allow entitlement must be added to the debugserver executable so that the debugger process can call task_for_pid to obtain the target Mach task port as seen before.
+To enable debugging of third-party apps, the task_for_pid-allow entitlement must be added to the debugserver executable so that the debugger process can call task_for_pid to obtain the target Mach task port, as described earlier.
 An easy way to do this is to add the entitlement to the debugserver binary shipped with Xcode.

 To obtain the executable, mount the following DMG image: